 1. Always check the weather and road reports before you travel.
 Also, tell someone of your plans.

-NDDOT’s Mobile Apps page
+NDDOT’s Mobile Apps

 allows users to view the web